Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 - Virtual keyboard, except for "terminal" other keyboard layouts interpret some combinations as commands, e.g. SHIFT+c => backspace, not capital C (!).
 - **VERY ANNOYING!** Sound (input and output) is sometimes completely dead (need to restart phone or, sometimes, just Pulseaudio is enough) **TODO** add/check here https://salsa.debian.org/Mobian-team/devices/pinephone-support/-/issues. (when trying to play sound it then fails with _"Failed to create sink input: sink is suspended"_)
 - Turning off wifi in settings and on again, does not find any wifi networks until system reboot.
+- Notifications doesn't keep time: if you get a notification and suspend for X hours, it will just say you just got a notification 1m (or w-e) ago on screen. i.e., suspended time is not counted.

 #### Pinephone specific